saijadhav369/MARLOS/README.md

 ## Architecture (high-level)

-- In **Host mode**, OpenWork runs a local host stack and connects the UI to it.
+- In **Host mode**, MARL runs a local host stack and connects the UI to it.
-  - Default runtime: `openwork` (installed from `openwork-orchestrator`), which orchestrates `opencode`, `openwork-server`, and optionally `opencode-router`.
+  - Default runtime: `MARL` (installed from `MARL-orchestrator`), which orchestrates `opencode`, `MARL-server`, and optionally `opencode-router`.
   - Fallback runtime: `direct`, where the desktop app spawns `opencode serve --hostname 127.0.0.1 --port <free-port>` directly.

-When you select a project folder, OpenWork runs the host stack locally using that folder and connects the desktop UI.
+When you select a project folder, MARL runs the host stack locally using that folder and connects the desktop UI.
 This lets you run agentic workflows, send prompts, and see progress entirely on your machine without a remote server.

 - The UI uses `@opencode-ai/sdk/v2/client` to: